blizwing/Simple_Web_Application/README.md

 # JMeter Practice API

 This FastAPI application exposes simple CRUD endpoints that are convenient for load-testing with tools such as JMeter.
-It is ready for production-style deployments and can handle high concurrency when run with multiple workers.
+It now persists data using a small SQLite database and emits logs for each request.
+The app is ready for production-style deployments and can handle high concurrency when run with multiple workers.

 ## Setup